 As we heard, tackling the root causes requires institutions to have honest conversations about their values – perhaps best conducted at more granular – departmental? – level within the organisation where everyone can be involved.
 This is key to empowering researchers, from PhD student to professor, to take ownership of the problem of resesarch assessment.

 But more than that, we need workable alternatives to the traditional metrics of ‘excellence’, assessment mechanisms that take a broader, deeper view of the aspects of scholarship that matter, that embrace not only the diversity of important outcomes from research (the particular quality of the work, as well as associated outputs such as data, software, trained researchers, etc.), but all the other important activities that academics undertake, such as teaching and mentoring, departmental and disciplinary service, and public and policy engagement.
-Here there were a number of interesting examples of good practice, including the use of biosketches to capture a more narrative-based summary of individual accomplishments, and structure interview techniques that try to probe beyond the desire to generate papers and test candidates’ commitment to diversity or their abilities as team leaders.
+Here there were a number of interesting examples of good practice, including the use of biosketches to capture a more narrative-based summary of individual accomplishments, and structure interview techniques that try to probe beyond the desire to generate papers, for example by testing candidates’ commitment to diversity or their abilities as team leaders.
 Beyond that we had fascinating and provocative discussions on the economics of science, and the importance of deliberate and systemic approaches to organisational culture change.

 Dinner and discussion at the DORA-HHMI meeting

 The meeting was intense and invigorating, and many of the discussions were tough.
 At times they were challenging and uncomfortable – an important path to learning (though everyone still seemed to get along in the evening socials in the bar!).
 Personally, I am grateful for the insights from vice-presidents of research that I spoke to about the perverse and damaging, but inescapable pressures they come under from university rankings.